 Digital Nomads are people who work from home or from anywhere on the planet using an Internet connection and an electronic device.
 It is a very interesting trend, made even more popular after the COVID-19 pandemic, and it is becoming a lifestyle.
 Honestly, I can say that if there is something good after the pandemic, it is the possibility of working from home...
-In this episode, we are going to talk about the benefits of being a digital nomad, with Xiomara Maldonado from Chicago.
+In this episode, we are talking about the benefits of being a digital nomad, with Xiomara Maldonado from Chicago.

 An article published by the New York Times in 2017 says that in a survey of more than 15,000 employees, 43% of them spent at least some time working remotely.
 Employees are pressuring companies to see the practice as beneficial.